eco-craft/EcoCraftApp-MD/README.md

 - **Navigation Component**: Used for managing navigation between different screens using fragments.
 - **Retrofit**: A type-safe HTTP client for making API requests and fetching data (e.g., waste detection and craft ideas).
 - **Kotlin**: The primary programming language used for developing the app.

+## How to Clone This Project
+1. Clone this repository to your device.
+2. Open in Android Studio.
+3. Build the project.
+4. Run and debug the project on your AVD emulator.

 With a user-friendly interface and an educational approach, Eco Craft encourages sustainable living through creative reuse of materials.